 The process known as Quiet Internet Pager or QIP 2010 or QIP 2012 belongs to software QIP 2005 Uninstall or QIP 2012 or QIP 2010 or QIP 2005 (version 8080, 8082, 8098, 8090) or Sony Ericsson PC Suite by The Author of QIP (qip.ru) or QIP (qip.ru).

 Description: Qip.exe is not essential for the Windows OS and causes relatively few problems.
 Qip.exe is located in a subfolder of "C:\Program Files".

-There is an icon for this program on the taskbar next to the clock.
 The program has a visible window.
 It is not a Windows core file.
 There is no file information.
 The process listens for or sends data on open ports to a LAN or the Internet.
 Qip.exe is able to record keyboard and mouse inputs, connect to the Internet, monitor applications and manipulate other programs.
-Therefore the technical security rating is 30% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 32% dangerous, however you should also read the user reviews.

 Recommended: Identify qip.exe related errors

 Important: Some malware camouflages itself as qip.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the qip.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.